 The Master of Engineering in Digital Agriculture is a self-funded program where students are responsible for paying their tuition and fees.
 Students in this program are not eligible for Board of Trustee (BOT) tuition waiver-generating assistantships at the University of Illinois.

-Tuition rates for the academic year for the M.Eng in Engineering – Digital Agriculture follows the Graduate Tuition rate for Engineering on the Office of the Registrar website.
+Tuition rates for the M.Eng in Engineering – Digital Agriculture follows the Online Graduate Tuition rate for Engineering.
+The rates for the current academic year are listed here.